-Figure 34: Differences between boys and girls on the statement "Gay couples should have the right to adopt babies"
+Figure 14: Differences between boys and girls on the statement "Gay couples should have the right to adopt babies"

-In Figure 34 we see a larger proportion of the boys does not agree with the statement that gay men should be able to adopt babies (26% against 19%).
+In Figure 23we see a larger proportion of the boys does not agree with the statement that gay men should be able to adopt babies (26% against 19%).

-Figure 35: Differences between religious affiliations of young people on the statement "Gay couples should have the right to adopt babies"
+Figure 15: Differences between religious affiliations of young people on the statement "Gay couples should have the right to adopt babies"

-In Figure 35 we see how large proportion of Christian students (71%) and non-religious students ((83%) agree with this statement, comparing with only 20% of Muslim students who agree.
+In Figure 23we see how large proportion of Christian students (71%) and non-religious students ((83%) agree with this statement, comparing with only 20% of Muslim students who agree.
 Half of the Muslims plainly disagrees (51%).

-4.1.2 Perception of social norms about LGBT people
+3.1.2 Perception of social norms about LGBT people